-The 2017 Presidents Cup at Liberty National Golf Club in Jersey City, N.J., will showcase the New York City skyline along the Hudson River.
+The Presidents Cup and Northern Trust at Liberty National Golf Club in Jersey City, N.J., showcase the New York City skyline along the Hudson River.
 The private club's stirring views of the Statue of Liberty would be a fitting backdrop to an American victory.

 It's an expensive and complicated process to turn trash into someone's golf treasure.
 Tons of dirt must be used to "cap" the debris on the site.
 The methane gas produced by the decaying material underground must then be released through vents aboveground.